SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/kubernetes-control-plane.md

 ## Install the Kubernetes Control Plane App and view the Dashboards

-This page provides instructions for installing the Kubernetes Control Plane App, as well as descriptions and examples for each of the dashboards.
+This section provides instructions for installing the Kubernetes Control Plane App, as well as descriptions and examples for each of the dashboards.
 The app installation process consists of the following tasks:

 * Determining custom data filters for source categories
 * Installing the app